 Personal and Social Development

-Personal and Social Development is encompassed within the teaching of several subjects, notably Physical Education, Religious and Moral Education, Health and a number of cross-curricular themes.
+Personal and Social Education is encompassed within the teaching of several subjects, notably Physical Education, Religious and Moral Education, Health and a number of cross-curricular themes.
 It is an integral part of the whole curriculum and is addressed in Primary 5 in a variety of ways including role-play and discussion.

 Religious and Moral Education